Phononic crystal

 One can also output, for example, phonon frequency spectrum or time phonons took to reach the cold side.

-The file information.txt also contains various statistical insides, for example, the scattering likelihood:
+The file `information.txt` also contains various statistical insights, for example, the scattering likelihood:

 99% of phonons reached the cold side